ngwtl/CNN-demonstration-X-Ray-Classifier/README.md

 | VGG16 	| 37.5 	|

 By comparing the above scores, the final convolutional network architecture chosen for deployment is InceptionNetV3 due to its performance.

+Full models with weights and architectures can be downloded from [here](https://drive.google.com/drive/folders/1o4f_wEdg8dkKS_6vFnryg_pEMYzNrbv0?usp=sharing).
 ### Deployment
 <img src="https://github.com/ngwtl/X-Ray-classifier/blob/master/demo.gif" width="500"/>